billbuchanan/csn09112/week08_test/README.md

 <img src="https://github.com/billbuchanan/csn09112/blob/master/zadditional/top_csn09112.png"/>

 # Test 1
 You will answer the questions with either fixed answers, short explainations or with multiple choice.
-The test is a closed book test, and  runs within the lab time.
+The test is an open book test, and  runs within the lab time.

 Time for test: Wednesday, 1 July, 2:30-4pm.
 Time: 90 mins.